roy-ganz/toql/guide/src/introduction.md

 This guide will explain you how to use Toql to query and modify data from a Database.

 Toql is free and open source software, distributed under a dual license of MIT and Apache.
-The code is available on (Github )[www.github.com/roy-ganz/toql]
+The code is available on [Github](https://github.com/roy-ganz/toql/blob/master/guide/src/introduction.md)

 ## Getting started